morkai/walkner-outdoor/README.md

   * `mongodump` - Path to the [mongodump](http://docs.mongodb.org/manual/reference/mongodump/) executable.

+  * `coordinatorIp` - IP address of a COAP controller with devscan support (must exist in the database).

 ### mongod.conf

 Configuration of the MongoDB server.
 Description of the individual options can